-The inaugural presentation of a Prospectus for the establishment of an Honor Society for Systems Engineering was to the Executive Board of Alpha Pi Mu (the Honor Society for Industrial Engineering) in Atlanta, Georgia, on May 15, 2005.
+The inaugural presentation of a Prospectus for the establishment of an Honor Society for Systems Engineering was given to the Executive Board of Alpha Pi Mu (the Honor Society for Industrial Engineering) in Atlanta, Georgia, on May 15, 2005.
 Fabrycky is a long-standing member of this Board and then became its President for two years.

 This updated version retains minor changes emanating from the discussion in Atlanta.
 More significant changes were made based on discussions during and after INCOSE 2005 (July 10-15) in Rochester, NY.
 Specifically, members of the Founding Committee are now explicitly named and reference to a theological basis for Omega Alpha was eliminated.